zakrywilson/key-signature-identifying-neural-network-java/README.md

-# Key Signature Identifying Neural Network in Java
+# Key Signature Identifying Neural Network
 A neural network that can learn identify the key signature of a given melody.

 ## How to run it